PREZISTA® (darunair) Patient Insurance Coverage

 Navigating payer processes may seem complicated at times.
 Janssen CarePath can provide informational resources that may be able to help.

-PREZISTA® (darunavir), coadministered with ritonavir (PREZISTA®/r), and with other antiretroviral agents (ARVs), is indicated for the treatment of human immunodeficiency virus (HIV-1) infection.
+PREZISTA® (darunavir), coadministered with ritonavir (PREZISTA®/r), in combination with other antiretroviral agents (ARVs), is indicated for the treatment of human immunodeficiency virus (HIV-1) infection in patients.

 Coadministration of PREZISTA®/r is contraindicated with drugs that are highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events.
 Coadministration is also contraindicated with drugs that may result in reduced plasma concentrations of darunavir, which may result in loss of therapeutic effect and development of resistance.